opengeospatial/HY_Features/section_7.md

 ##### 7.5.2.1	Hydrographic Network
 The HY\_HydrographicNetwork feature type specializes the HY\_HydroNetwork realization defined in the core model, specifically as aggregate of permanent or temporary bodies of water standing in depressions or moving in channels.
 If the realized catchment is connected with other catchments via outfall, the hydrographic network is considered connected to the network realizing these catchments.
 This allows to represent the network, even if logically connected features may or may not be connected at the representation level.
 If required, an application focused on surface water bodies contained in channels or depressions  may use the defined relationships s to describe the realization of a catchment by the hydrographic network, or network parts associated with the channel network.

-HY\_HydrographicNetwork inherits from generalization the *realizedCatchment*, *flowPath* and *waterEdge* associations, and associates a *networkWaterBody.
+HY\_HydrographicNetwork inherits from generalization the *realizedCatchment*, *flowPath* and *waterEdge* associations, and associates a *networkWaterBody*.
 A *flow line* constraint is defined such that whenever the hydrographic network is a network of flowpathes, the network water body is of type HY_Flowpath, and a *waters edge* constraint such that the network water body is of type HY_WaterEdge whenever the hydrographic network is a network of water edges.

 The **networkWaterBody** association relates a surface water body to the hydrographic network.
 If required, this association shall be used to identify a water body which realizes the logical catchment either separately, or as part of the network.